2026 Relocation Guide – Local Insights from Clay to Skaneateles

 Housing remains relatively affordable compared to most of the Northeast.
 Average home prices hover around $240,000–$280,000, though desirable suburbs can be higher.
 Rentals for a decent 1–2 bedroom apartment typically range from $1,100–$1,600.

-Manlius / Fayetteville – Highly rated schools (Fayetteville-Manlius district is one of the best in the region), walkable village centers with shops and restaurants, and a strong sense of community.
-Great for families who want suburban convenience with small-town charm.
+Highly rated schools (the Fayetteville-Manlius district consistently ranks as one of the absolute best in the region), beautiful parks, and a strong sense of community.
+Great for families who want suburban convenience paired with historic character.

 Pro Tip: If you have school-age children, focus on the Fayetteville-Manlius, Jamesville-DeWitt, or Liverpool school districts — they consistently rank among the best in the region.